tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/ip-flow-verify/ip-flow-verify-post.md

 # View IP flow

 For a specified VM resource and a packet with specified direction using local and remote, IP addresses and ports, returns whether the packet is allowed or denied.
-If allowed or denied by a security group, provides the rule name.
-If no security group rule matches with input, it returns "Deny" and "RuleName" is not displayed.
-If you have not applied any security group on subnet or NIC, it reports "error".

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).